-Note: Proposals submitted to any address other than the one specified will not be accepted.
+Proposals submitted to any address other than the one

+specified will not be accepted.

-(j) Selection Schedule
+(i) Selection Schedule

-All proposals submitted in response to this announcement are due in accordance with the following schedule.
+All proposals submitted in response to each mini-solicitation issued under this announcement are due in accordance with the schedule announced with each mini-solicitation.
 Late proposals will not be considered.